cdgutierrez456/cdgutierrez456/README.md

 - 🤔 &nbsp; Exploring new technologies of developing software.

-- 🎓 &nbsp; Studying systems and telecommunications engineering
+- 🎓 &nbsp; Studying systems and telecommunications engineering.

+- 🔭 I’m currently working on learning English

 - 🌱 &nbsp; Learning about technology on the web.